elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In a proxy trap we can intercept invocation of internal methods like the get and set internal methods.
+  <div><strong>Interview Response:</strong> In a proxy trap, we can intercept invocation of internal methods like the get and set internal methods.
 For every internal method, there is a trap.
-For example, [[Get]] has a handler method of get() for reading a property[[Set]], the internal method to write a property, and so on.
-These methods are only used in the specification, we cannot call them directly by name.</div><br />
+For example, [[Get]] has a handler method of get() for reading a property, [[Set]] the internal method to write to a property, and so on.
+These methods get explicitly used in the specification, and we cannot call them directly by name.</div><br />
-  <div><strong>Technical Response:</strong> For most operations on objects, there is a so-called “internal method” in the JavaScript specification that describes how it works at the lowest level.
-For instance [[Get]], the internal method to read a property, [[Set]], the internal method to write a property, and so on.
-These methods are only used in the specification, we cannot call them directly by name.
+  <div><strong>Technical Response:</strong> A so-called “internal method” in the JavaScript specification describes how it works at the lowest level for most operations on objects.
+For instance, [[Get]], the internal method to read a property, [[Set]] the internal method to write to a property, and so on.
+These methods get used in the specification, but we cannot explicitly refer to them by name.
 Proxy traps intercept invocations of these methods.
 For every internal method, there is a trap.
 For example, [[Get]] has a handler method of get() for reading a property.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Default value with “get” trap<br /><br />